Ignition Funds

 Eligibility

-These awards are open to all faculty with a rank of Instructor or higher from Wake Forest (Health Sciences & University) and all CTSI-affiliated institutions with a Wake Forest co-investigator.
+These awards are open to investigators with faculty rank across the Southeast region of Advocate Health.
+This includes Atrium Health, Atrium Health Navicent, and Atrium Health Wake Forest Baptist, including Wake Forest University School of Medicine.
+Wake Forest University (Reynolda Campus) faculty and all CTSI affiliated institutions with a Wake Forest co-investigator are also invited to apply.
 Recipients are eligible to receive one Ignition Fund per year based on the time of award start date.
-Therefore, year of eligibility status is effective one year after the date of an awarded Ignition Fund.
+Therefore, year of eligibility status is effective one year after the start date of an awarded Ignition Fund.

 Application Process